kaidez/kaidez.com/_posts/2013-11-11-wordpress-require.md

 ?>
 {% endprism %}

-This kept duplicate jQuery files from loading into my site, but I wasn't sure how to integrate this setup with my RequireJS functionality.
+This loaded jQuery onto my page while preventing jQuery duplicates from loading, but I wasn't sure how to integrate this setup with my RequireJS functionality.

 I surfed the web awhile looking for an answer, eventually posting something on RequireJS' GitHub Issue Tracker.
 It was at that point that RequireJS creator [James Burke gave me an answer](https://github.com/jrburke/requirejs/issues/622 "James Burke shows how to use RequireJS inside WordPress") so simple that to this day, I'm kicking myself for not figuring it out on my own: